-We are following the State Environmental Policy Act (SEPA) process to develop the plan.
+We are using the State Environmental Policy Act (SEPA) process in the development of the plan.
 The first step of the SEPA process was scoping, which is helping us determine proposed actions, alternatives, and impacts to be discussed in the impact statement.
 Scoping improves decisions and encourages collaboration, cooperation, and early resolution of potential conflicts.
 It is intended to narrow the impact statement to the relevant issues.

 The public scoping comment period for this process was open from August 1, 2019 through November 15, 2019 (107 days).

 Three live, interactive webinars were part of this process and recordings of each are below.
 They included a presentation, opportunity to ask questions, and information on how to submit comments.

 During the scoping period, 7,798 pieces of individual correspondence were received.
 We received correspondence from people in every county in Washington as well as all 50 states.
 We also heard from government agencies and representatives (including tribal, federal, state, and county) and non-governmental organizations and stakeholder groups.
 About 47 percent came from within Washington state and another three percent came from Idaho, Montana, and Oregon, states that also have wolf populations to which Washington wolves are connected.
 About 13 percent of the comments from within Washington came from areas where wolves are known to occur.
 Not all respondents identified a location.